How to Create a WhatsApp Clone App?

 What are the differences between iOS and Android?

 That is why you need to add a new button to the interface of the client app to house stickers and Emoji.
-Indeed, Emojiincompatibility is just one out of the many other significant differences between the two platforms.
+Indeed, Emojicompatibility is just one out of the many differences between the two platforms.
 For instance, video recording and playback on the two platforms use different codecs.

 How much cost to create a clone WhatsApp app?

 The cost of building a Whatsapp clone varies depending on the features you will demand and your development provider’s hourly rate.
 In the USA, the hourly rate in most cases will cost more than $100.
-But you will be able to find more affordable rates if you consider offshore development.
-If you want a similar app like WhatsApp then its total charges could be around $50,000- $60,000.
+But you can find more cost-efficient rates by using offshore developers for your project.
+In any case, you can build a WhatsApp-like app with a budget of $50,000- $60,000.